leaner-js/leaner/website/docs/index.md

 ## Small and Efficient

-A simple [TodoMVC](https://todomvc.com/) application created in Leaner is only 15 kilobytes of code (minified, uncompressed).
-That's over nine times smaller than the equivalent application using React and five times smaller than Vue.
+A simple [TodoMVC](https://todomvc.com/) application created in Leaner is only 18 kilobytes of code (minified, uncompressed).
+That's eight times smaller than the equivalent application using React and over four times smaller than Vue.

 In the [js-framework-benchmark](https://github.com/krausest/js-framework-benchmark), Leaner is 20% faster than React and 5% faster than Vue in the DOM manipulation performance tests.